HelloMondo / Japan / Wajima

 How to best experience Wajima?

-Tickets, tours, and activities for Wajima are available at these providers:
+Discover tickets, tours, and activities for Wajima through these providers:

 Map of Wajima, Japan